 A further grade II listed building, Gatepier at South Lodge, Annesley Hall (NHLE 1235003) is located just outside the boundary of the RPG.
 It is screened from the area of search by dense woodland and planting either side of the A611 Annesley Road but development on the southwest extent of the site would change the asset's setting slightly and change the experience of those approaching it from the south.
 The grade II Papplewick Hall RPG (NHLE 1001084) is located to the east of the area of search, some of which encroaches across an area of the RPG comprised of an arable field.
 The RPG contains six listed buildings with a further three, including the grade I Church of St James (NHLE 1264291) just to the south.
 While the settings of the listed buildings would not be affected there would be impact on the RPG from development to the west of the RPG and to the north of Linby Lane.
 Development should be avoided in these areas and should not be planned within the RPG.
 A buffer zone extending to the east side of Quarry Lane would mitigate this effect.
 The Papplewick Conservation Area is located approximately 450m east of the area of search and covers the area of the Papplewick Hall RPG and land either side of Main Street and Blidworth Waye.
 The conservation area contains 19 listed buildings and three locally listed buildings.
-While the settings of the designated and non-designated assets would not be affected there would be impact on the conservation area from development to the west of the conservation area and to the north of Linby Lane.
-Development should be avoided in these areas and should not be planned within the conservation area itself.
+While the settings of the designated and non-designated assets would not be affected there would be impact on the conservation area from development to the west of the conservation area itself.
+A buffer zone extending to the east side of Quarry Lane would mit gate the elexable of Quarry Lane would mitigate the set of Linby Lane.
+Development should be impact on the conservation area from development to the west of the conservation area and should not be affected there would be impact on the conservation area from development to the west of the conservation area itself.
 A buffer zone extending to the east side of Quarry Lane would mitigate this effect.

-The grade II listed Castle Mill (NHLE 1264573) is located close to the eastern boundary of the area of search.
-While the asset's setting, the River Leen, would remain intact despite development to the west the experience of approaching the asset from the west would change.
-Pulling back the eastern boundary of the area of search would mitigate this effect.

-Located immediately to the north of Linby and south of Newstead.
+The grade II listed Castle Mill (NHLE 1264573) i Transport and accessibility Pros Located immediately to the north of Linby and south of Newstead.
 Newstead rail station located approx. 800m northwest of the area of search for easy access to rail services.
 Hucknall Tram stop located 2km walking distance south of the area of search.
 The A611 bounds the western edge of the area of search, providing vehicular access to Hucknall, Nottingham and Mansfield.
 The B6011 Main Street and Quarry Lane run centrally through the site area. providing scope for potential vehicular accesses.
 School provision located nearby within Linby and Hucknall to the south of the area of search.
 The National Cycle Network (NCN) Route 6 runs directly through the area of search.
 Several frequent and direct bus services operate on the B611 and B6011 Main Street, between Mansfield and Nottingham.
 Green space nearby provided at Papplewick Park and Hucknall Cricket club.
 Footpaths and cycle paths run through the area of search.
 Previous proposal suggested a tram extension to Linby, though this is not currently planned.
 Improvements to sustainable accessibility within Hucknall town centre have recently taken place.

-Cons

-Not located in proximity to HS2.
+Cons Not located in proximity to HS2.
 Highway Capacity improvements identified at M1 J27, however support for additional movements through nearby villages unlikely.
+G